The-Blockchain-Company/bcc-db-sync/doc/schema-management.md

 ## Creating a Migration

-Whenever the Haskell schema definition in `Godx.Db.Schema` is updated, a schema migration can be generated using the command:
+Whenever the Haskell schema definition in `Bcc.Db.Schema` is updated, a schema migration can be generated using the command:
 ```
 cabal run bcc-db-sync-db-tool -- create-migration --mdir schema/